.

 Can weed cause social anxiety?
 Some people report experiencing symptoms of the condition after using cannabis, both acutely and chronically.
 THC, the main psychoactive component of cannabis, binds to a site in the central nervous system called CB1.
 Through this mechanism, cannabis might stimulate or exacerbate social anxiety.
 Let's take a deeper look at how exactly this might occur.

 - Amygdala overstimulation: Under normal conditions, endocannabinoids bind to CB1 receptors in the brain.
-Ingesting cannabis causes THC to activate these sites much more intensely than normal.
+The phytocannabinoid THC does the same, but it activates these sites much more intensely than normal.
 This can overstimulate receptors located on amygdala cells, resulting in paranoia and subsequent social anxiety.

 Does Cannabis Help Social Anxiety Disorder?